Tyrox90/Tyrox90/README.md

 <!---
 Tyrox90/Tyrox90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your change.

---->COLOR 1
+apt update && apt upgrade

-dir/s
+apt install cmatrix

-112
+cmatrix